Witness contradicts police account of shooting of black teen

 “I told my wife at that moment, ‘They’re lying,’” he testified.
 “I told her I had to say something. ...
 It’s eating away at me (and) or the next few days, I couldn’t sleep.”

-Torres’ testimony that McDonald was not lunging at Van Dyke matches video that was played repeatedly at Van Dyke’s trial last month in which the officer was convicted of second-degree murder.
+Torres’ testimony that McDonald was not lunging at Van Dyke matches video that was played repeated at Van Dyke’s trial last month in which the officer was convicted of second-degree murder.

 Prosecutors are trying to show that after the shooting, former Detective David March, former Officer Joseph Walsh and Officer Thomas Gaffney began working to cover up what happened.
 March, Walsh and Gaffney are charged with conspiracy, official misconduct and obstruction of justice.